-B. Nebel, S. Wölfl, J. HuéM.
-WestphalWinter Semester 2012/2013

-University of Freiburg Department of Computer Science
+B. Nebel, F. Lindner, T. Engesser Summer Semester 2018 University of Freiburg Department of Computer Science

-Exercise Sheet 11 Due: January 23rd, 2013
+Exercise Sheet 4 Due: May 17th, 2018

-Exercise 11.1 (DISJUNCTIVE CONCEPTS IN INHERITANCE NETWORKS, 3)
+Exercise 4.1 (Disjunctive Concepts in Inheritance Networks, 3)

-In this exercise we consider strict inheritance networks that allow for expressing disjunctive concepts of the form C_1 or \ldots or C_k .
-A formula of the form is called a disjunctive inheritance formula and its intended interpretation is given by the firstorder translation $\pi(\phi) = \forall x ((C_1(x) \lor \cdots \lor C_k(x)) \to (C'1(x) \lor \cdots \lor C'l(x)))$, where the C_i and C'i are atomic concept terms or unary relation symbols, respectively.
+In this exercise we consider strict inheritance networks that allow for expressing disjunctive concepts of the form C_1 or ... or C_k .
+A formula of the form is called a disjunctive inheritance formula and its intended interpretation is given by the first-order translation $\pi(\phi) = \forall x ((C_1(x) \lor \cdots \lor C_k(x)) \to (C'1(x) \lor \cdots \lor C'l(x)))$, where the C_i and C'i are atomic concept terms.

-$\phi = C_1$ or ... or C_k is C'1 or ... or C'l
+$$\phi = C_1$$ or ... or C_k is C'1 or ... or C'l

-Show that the inheritance problem for disjunctive inheritance networks (given a set of disjunctive inheritance formula Θ and a disjunctive inheritance formula φ , does $\pi(\phi)$ follow from $\{\pi(\vartheta) | \vartheta \in \Theta\}$?) can be solved in polynomial time.
+Show that the inheritance problem for disjunctive inheritance networks (given a set of disjunctive inheritance formulae Θ and a disjunctive inheritance formula φ , does $\pi(\phi)$ follow from $\{\pi(\vartheta) | \vartheta \in \Theta\}$?) can be solved in polynomial time.

 Hint: Instead of the translation into first-order logic provide a translation of disjunctive inheritance formulae into propositional logic.
-You may use the deduction theorem for propositional logic and the fact that the validity of a given set of propositional Horn-formulae can be decided in polynomial time.
+You may use the deduction theorem for propositional logic and the fact that the validity of a given set of propositional anti-Horn-formulae can be decided in polynomial time.

-Exercise 11.2 (STRICT INHERITANCE WITH NEGATION AND CONJUNCTION, 2)
+Exercise 4.2 (STRICT INHERITANCE WITH NEGATION AND CONJUNCTION, 3)

-The inheritance problem for strict inheritance networks with conjunction and negation is coNPcomplete.
+The inheritance problem for strict inheritance networks with conjunction and negation is coNP-complete.
 Complete the proof sketch from the lecture.

-Exercise 11.3 (INHERITANCE NETWORKS WITH NEGATION, 5)
+Exercise 4.3 (INHERITANCE NETWORKS WITH NEGATION, 6)